ashleytqy/torrentphile/README.md

 - We're only supporting `.txt` files for simplicity
 - We won't be splitting the files into multiple chunks and distributing the chunks across multiple peers.
 Instead, we will be sending the whole file for simplicity

+---
+# Set Up
+- The Tracker server is set up to listen on port 8000
+- 5 client servers are initialised and registers itself with the Tracker
+- The Tracker sends an `ACK` to the client if the registration succeeds
+- The Tracker continually listen on a port for any incoming client requests to upload or download a file

 # Upload Process
 - Client A wants to upload `test.txt`
 - It informs the Tracker that it has `test.txt` and the Tracker updates it's internal records of which clients have which files